anirudhforhire20/fourier_decomp/README.md

 -> The audio_processing file is the main file which can be run in terminal along with a single argument which is the file you want to analyze

+-> This might need additional modules (for audio processing)

 This project is originally meant to be a fourier compression filter however that can only happen ater maxing out all the performances in the fourier transform and smapling algorithm